Riccarton Players postponed their 2020 production of THE BOYS IN THE BAND due to the evolving situation of COVID-19 pandemic.

 We will keep you updated with further information as it becomes available.

-Riccarton Players latest production, The Boys in the Band is a landmark play about nine gay men who’ve gathered in a New York City apartment for a friend’s birthday party and suddenly see the cracks of their friendship.
+Riccarton Players first production in 2021, The Boys in the Band is a landmark play about nine gay men who’ve gathered in a New York City apartment for a friend’s birthday party and suddenly see the cracks of their friendship.
 Filled with romantic yearning, witty banter, and, for some, self-hatred—was considered revolutionary for its time.

 Originally scheduled to run for five performances at a small Off-Broadway venue in 1968, the play became an overnight sensation, and -- after transferring to a bigger theater -- ran for over 1,000 performances.
 The show went on to have an acclaimed run in London and was adapted into a film by William Friedkin in 1970.
 More recently, was revived recently on Broadway for its 50th anniversary in 2018, and is currently in pre-production for a Netflix special feature.